hustvl/GNeuVox/README.md

 ![block](./imgs/framework.png)
-Rendering moving human bodies at free viewpoints only from a monocular video is quite a challenging problem.
-The information is too sparse to model complicated human body structures and motions from both view and pose dimensions.
-Neural radiance fields (NeRF) have shown great power in novel view synthesis and have been applied to human body rendering.
-However, most current NeRF-based methods bear huge costs for both training and rendering, which impedes the wide applications in real-life scenarios.
-In this paper, we propose a rendering framework that can learn moving human body structures extremely quickly from a monocular video.
+In this paper, we propose a rendering framework that can learn moving human body structures extremely quickly from a monocular video, named as GNeuVox.
 The framework is built by integrating both neural fields and neural voxels.
 Especially, a set of generalizable neural voxels are constructed.
 With pretrained on various human bodies, these general voxels represent a basic skeleton and can provide strong geometric priors.
 For the fine-tuning process, individual voxels are constructed for learning differential textures, complementary to general voxels.
 Thus learning a novel body can be further accelerated, taking only a few minutes.
 Our method shows significantly higher training efficiency compared with previous methods, while maintaining similar rendering quality.
 ## Prerequisite

 ### Configure Environment